lino-framework/lino/docs/dev/install.rst

   $ fab initdb
   $ fab test

-- The test suite needs the demo databases to be generated
+- The :fab:`initdb` command will initialize certain demo databases.
+These are used by the test suite which would fail if these demo databases are missing.
+- The :fab:`test` command simply runs the test suite, it is a short for ``python setup.py test``

 Updating your copy of the repository